There are lots of ways to volunteer and support the work of ASAN!

 You can also help by spreading the word about ASAN’s resources.
 This can be through posting on social media, referring our resources to people in your community who would benefit from them, or by using our resources in your advocacy work, such as in a state Developmental Disability Council or a meeting with your elected representatives.

-You can join us as a member and/or sign-up to get emails from us [link to email page].
-We often send out local and national action alerts with instructions about how to get involved in specific actions, for example calling/writing to your state Senators about an important bill.
+You can join us as a member and/or sign-up to get emails from us.
+We often send out local and national action alerts with instructions about how to get involved in specific actions; for example, calling/writing to your state Senators about an important bill.

 If you’re interested in legislative/policy issues, you look at our Policy Toolkits and then start working on an issue in your state.